Watership Down: Part 4: Hazel-rah

 Downriver, the punt strikes a bridge, killing one doe.
 Once the rabbits are back on shore, they begin the long journey home, losing one more doe to a fox along the way.
 As they near Watership, they come across Captain Campion and his Efrafan patrol, who have been tracking them.
 Blackavar advises Hazel that the patrol must be killed to prevent them from reporting to Woundwort, but Hazel spares them and sends them off.

 A few weeks later, the Owsla of Efrafa, led by Woundwort, unexpectedly arrives to destroy the warren at Watership Down and take back the escapees.
 Fiver experiences another vision, which gives Hazel the solution to the problem.
 While Bigwig fights and injures Woundwort in a narrow tunnel, preventing the rest of the Efrafans from getting any further into the burrows, Hazel, Dandelion and Blackberry return to Nuthanger Farm.
-They release Bob, the farmer's Labrador, and lure him back to Watership Down.
+They release Bob, the farmer's Labrador dog, and lure him back to Watership Down.
 Bob attacks the Efrafans, who flee in terror, leaving Woundwort to stubbornly stand his ground unobserved.
 Following the fight, Bob returns to Nuthanger Farm with a few wounds, but there is no sign of Woundwort's body.
 Groundsel, one of the Efrafan officers, fervently believes the General must have survived.

 After releasing Bob, Hazel is attacked by Tab, one of the farmhouse cats.
 He is saved by young Lucy, the former owner of the escaped hutch rabbits, who shows him to the local doctor before releasing him.
 Upon returning to Watership, Hazel effects a lasting peace and friendship between the remaining Efrafans and the Watership rabbits.
 Some time later, Hazel and Campion, the intelligent new chief of Efrafa, send rabbits to start a new warren at Caesar's Belt, to relieve the effects of overcrowding at both their warrens.